United World Wrestling

 United World Wrestling, abbreviated as UWW, is the international governing body for the sport of Wrestling; its duties include overseeing wrestling at the World Championships and Olympics.
 It presides over international competitions for various forms of wrestling, including Greco-Roman, freestyle, grappling, and others.
 The flagship event of UWW is the World Wrestling Championships.

 History

-The UWW was formerly known as the International Amateur Wrestling Federation (IAWF) from 1921 to 1952 and the Federation Internationale des Luttes Associees (FILA) prior to assuming its current name in September 2014.
+The UWW was formerly known as the International Amateur Wrestling Federation (IAWF) from 1921 to 1952 and the Fédération Internationale des Luttes Associées (FILA) prior to assuming its current name in September 2014.

 Disciplines

 As of 2016, UWW sets rules and regulations and holds international competitions in the following wrestling styles: